 What I Learned

 The verdict: I need to preemptively hydrate with electrolytes before extreme exercise/racing because I am going to lose a lot of fluids, and hence a lot of electrolytes.
-(My go-to preemptive hydration saviors are Rescue and Hyper.)
+(My go-to preemptive hydration saviors are Wellness and Hyper.)
 But during activity, I’m fine replenishing with normal Skratch, whose sodium concentration correlates to the average person’s sweat sodium concentration.

 The best part about this test: it justifies my copious Skratch consumption.
 Well actually before this test, I was pretty blase about my sodium intake.
 Don’t feel like drinking plain water today?
 Okay, I will treat myself to some Matcha.
 Now I treat my sodium intake as seriously as my food intake (which is very seriously).
-Before big efforts, especially on hot days, I pound Hyper or Rescue to top off my salt stores and help prevent total depletion.
+Before big efforts, especially on hot days, I pound Hyper or Wellness to top off my salt stores and help prevent total depletion.

 The other major change I’ve made post-test-enlightenment is to be diligent about drinking Skratch during long runs (aka runs that last two to six hours) instead of just plain water.
 Since my salt sweat rate is pretty standard, I usually just drink the standard Skratch ratio.
 And on easy days, I chug a bottle of Skratch after running.